Rules on posting have changed

 Workers must be able to move across national borders in a good way

-The rules on posting are common for the EU and the EEA.
-They shall strengthen the rights of posted employees and make it easier for people to work in other countries and for companies to offer their services across borders.
-The rules also aim to combat social dumping.
+Sweden's rules on posting are based on rules that are common for the EU and the EEA.
+These rules shall strengthen the rights of posted workers and make it easier for people to work in other countries within the EU and the EEA, and for companies to offer their services across borders.
+They also aim to combat social dumping.
 This means that companies shall not be able to exploit differences in working and employment conditions to gain competitive advantages.

 The Swedish Work Environment Authority is the contact authority in Sweden

-The Swedish Work Environment Authority is the contact authority for posting in Sweden.
-This means that we provide guidance on the laws that apply in Sweden to posted employees.
+The Swedish Work Environment Authority is the contact authority for posting to Sweden.
+This means that we provide guidance on the laws that apply in Sweden to posted workers.
 We provide information about collective agreements and contact information to employer and employee representatives.